- Machu Picchu

 This evening look forward to a memorable farewell dinner this evening at the Huaca Pucliana Restaurant.
 Adjacent to the ruins of the same name – a vast pyramid built on seven levels using millions of clay bricks – is a restaurant with spectacular views of its illuminated surroundings after dark.
 The pre-Inca site, which is believed to be around 1,500 years old and among the oldest in the city, once served as an important ceremonial site dedicated to the God Pachacamac in the Lima Culture.
 B, D

 This morning transfer to the airport for your return overnight flight to the UK.
 B

 Day 15 UK

-Arrive in the UK for your included door-to-door travel service home.
+Arrive in the UK this morning, and take your VIP door-to-door travel service home.

 Pre-holiday extension - including 4 breakfasts, 3 lunches, 3 dinners

 Enjoy a night at the 4-star Mercure Aristo Miraflores (4Q) in Lima with breakfast included before transferring to spend three nights in the Amazon with a full-board stay at the Hacienda Concepcion (3Q+) and a three day activity programme included.

-Enjoy an additional two nights at the locally rated 4-star Hacienda Paracas on Peru’s west coast, renowned for its beaches.
+Enjoy two nights at the 4-star Hacienda Paracas (4Q) on Peru’s west coast, renowned for its beaches.
 Enjoy an included trip to the uninhabited Ballestas Islands, home to sea lions, pelicans and Humboldt penguins.